ResilienceAnalytics/ResilienceAnalytics.github.io/CustomMultiHead.md

 [here](https://github.com/ResilienceAnalytics/Python-Code/blob/main/CustomMultiheadAttention.py){: .btn .btn-purple }

-Here is the elaborated documentation of the provided code in English using Markdown:

-# Custom Multi-head Attention for Text Classification

 This script demonstrates the implementation of a text classification model in TensorFlow, featuring a custom multi-head attention mechanism.
 The model is designed to process textual data, standardize it, and apply a deep learning architecture for binary classification tasks.